 Mercurial Extension Utils

-This module contains group of reusable functions, which I found useful while writing Mercurial extensions.
+This module contains group of reusable functions, which I found useful while writing various Mercurial extensions.

-In normal cases it should be installed automatically with the actual extension, read below for more tricky cases (in particular, for information about installation on Windows).
+In most cases it should be installed automatically while you install one of those extensions.
+See below for installation instructions in more tricky cases (in particular, for information about installation on Windows).

 This document uses Dynamic Username in examples, but the same method should work for any other extension which requires mercurial_extension_utils.